-What are the best places to visit in Queensland?
+What are the best Queensland cities and regions to visit?
 The answer will probably depend on the activities you enjoy the most.
-Whether it’s going hiking, heading to the beach, visiting theme parks, watching wildlife, or something else entirely, there’s so much to see and do in the Sunshine State.
+Whether it’s going hiking, heading to the beach, visiting theme parks, watching wildlife or something else entirely, there’s so much to see and do in the Sunshine State.

-Millions of tourists visit the Gold Coast every year, making it one of the most popular destinations in Queensland, and even Australia.
-Situated just one hour south of Brisbane, the Gold Coast is renowned for its long, sandy beaches, holiday atmosphere, and theme park attractions, including Dreamworld and Movie World.
+Located just one hour south of Brisbane, the Gold Coast is renowned for its long, sandy beaches, holiday atmosphere and theme park attractions, including Dreamworld and Movie World.

 For those not afraid of heights, take a look out over the Gold Coast from the Skypoint Observation Deck at the top of Q1, Australia’s tallest building.
-Alternatively, for a different kind of adventure, you can head west to explore the Gold Coast Hinterland.
+For a different kind of adventure, you can head west to explore the Gold Coast Hinterland.

 For a similar coastal getaway, try the Gold Coast’s northern counterpart — the Sunshine Coast.
 Located an hour north of Brisbane, the Sunshine Coast has all of the Gold Coast’s summery feel and coastal splendour, but even more of a relaxing vibe.